 All sales from a period are reported on an ST-1 tax return, which is due on the 20th of the month following the close of the reporting period.
 The ST-2 is used to report sales and tax collected by location code.

-For MyTax Illinois Filers – MyTax has many automated features to help complete your Sales Tax return faster and easier.
+For MyTax Illinois Filers – MyTax has many automated features to help complete your sales tax return faster and easier.
 In MyTax Illinois:

 - Enter the amount of taxable transactions for each location.
-Multiple sales made to the same location code with the same tax rate will be entered as a single aggregate entry on the ST-2.
+Multiple sales made to the same location code with the same tax rate will be entered as a single combined entry on the ST-2.

 - Tax due will be systematically calculated using your general merchandise sales (4a) and/or Food, drug and medical appliances (5a) and carried to the ST-1.